Skip to main content

 Twilio qualitative feedback

 A well-maintained community section can be beneficial for both users and API providers.
 On one hand it again shows users that their efforts and opinions are appreciated, on the other API providers can easily get an insight into the interests and preferences of their users.
+The Events and Blog section of AT&T show that they pay great attention to community building.
+The first contains numerous events for developers while the second offers reading in various topics which can be filtered by category.

 Twilio and Proximus EnCo also have a blog, while Nexmo nudges all the “resources for and by the community” in one place: its Community section contains videos from Youtube, upcoming events and a Slack channel.